decaporg/decap-cms/website/content/docs/widgets/list.md

 - **Options:**
   - `default`: if `fields` is specified, declare defaults on the child widgets; if not, you may specify a list of strings to populate the text field
   - `allow_add`: if added and labeled `false`, button to add additional widgets disappears
+  - `collapsed`: if added and labeled `false`, the list widget's content does not collapse by default
   - `field`: a single widget field to be repeated
   - `fields`: a nested list of multiple widget fields to be included in each repeatable iteration
 - **Example** (`field`/`fields` not specified):